L&D employees using an LMS integration

 Survey questions to ask after matching

-Once a match has been made, it’s another opportunity to ask questions and gain some insight into the success of your pairing process.
+Once a match has been made, it’s another opportunity to ask questions and gain some insight into the success of your mentorship pairing questionnaire.
 Here are some sample mentoring program survey questions to ask at this point.

 1. How did you find the matching process?